 What makes up my YouTube earnings?

-- The Revenue report gives you an overview of the different types of revenue streams, including estimated ad revenue and estimated revenue from YouTube Red.
+- The Revenue report gives you an overview of the different types of revenue streams, including estimated ad revenue and estimated revenue from YouTube Premium.

-- The Ad rates report gives you a detailed breakdown of how much money each type of ad is bringing into your channel.
-You can also look at how many ads play against your videos broken out by ad types.
+- The Ad rates report gives you a detailed breakdown of how each much money each type of ad is bringing in to your channel.
+You can also look at how many ads play against your videos, broken down by ad types.

 See it in action

-See a breakdown of your revenue streamsThe Revenue report shows an overview of the different ways that you can earn revenue (green box), including net estimated revenue from ads and YouTube Red.
+See a breakdown of your revenue streamsThe Revenue report shows an overview of the different ways that you can earn revenue (green box), including net estimated revenue from ads and YouTube Premium.

 Which ads are making me the most?You can see how well the different types of ads do in the ad rates.
 In this example, skippable video ads (purple) have the most YouTube revenue, even though non-skippable video ads have a higher CPM (red).

-How does YouTube Red make up your earnings?YouTube Red revenue is calculated based on how much time Red users spend with your content.
+How does YouTube Premium make up your earnings?YouTube Premium revenue is calculated based on how much time Premium users spend on your content.